NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ### Make Fusion360 Easier to Use

 By default, Fusion360 comes configured with a bunch of libraries that can make it hard to find the libraries we are using for this class.
 This is controlled the directories Fusion360 is setup to look in for library and other files.
-You can change the directories by selecting `User->Preferences` and the selecting `General->Electronics->Directory`.
+You can change the directories by selecting `User->Preferences` (upper-right corner) and the selecting `General->Electronics->Directory`.
 The window should look something like this:

 ![](images/paths.png)